ChielBruin/ros_faster_rcnn/README.md

  - run `rosdep install -y --from-paths src --ignore-src --rosdistro $ROS_DISTRO`, where $ROS_DISTRO is your desired version of ROS

 ## Development notes
 This ROS node is being developed as a part of [this](https://github.com/ChielBruin/tomatenplukkers) repository.
-Because it is still in development, it may not work exactly as intended.
-In addition, some features are still missing:
+The wrapper functions correctly, but some features are still missing:
 - A ROS service to send an image and receive the detections
  - This function will execute on the CPU due to [this] (http://answers.ros.org/question/240998/py-faster-rcnn-network-detection-runs-on-cpu-through-ros-callback-function/) issue, therefore it is tricky to implement correctly
 - A ROS message containing the resulting image